VedShh/BlueStampEngineeringProject/index.md

 The first milestone of my project is to deploy a machine-learning model onto an Arduino Nano BLE Sense 33 with Edge Impulse.
 I ran this with the terminal and it printed out how confident it was with predicting a certain movement that I had made (see below at Figure 4).

 ![PredictionsExamples](Predictions.png)

-**Figure 4: This is a example screenshot of the predictions that my model made.**
+**Figure 4: This is an example screenshot of the predictions that my model made.**

 The first step would be to connect a device.
 Then the machine workflow starts with data acquisition, then you have to preprocess the data, and after that, you design the neural network (see Figure 3 for my example), and finally, we can train our model.
 Currently, I uploaded the code that Edge Impulse made directly onto the Nano Sense 33, which requires a wired connection with the computer.
 Eventually, I want the code to be deployed wirelessly on the Nano itself.